Earthcomputer/multiconnect/docs/translator_compiler.md

   - `ClientPlayNetworkHandler` - passes the current network handler.
   - `TypedMap` - passes a typed map for user data that's valid from when the packet was sent/received until it is handled.
 This holder remains valid for the packets returned from a packet's handler, if any.
   - `Identifier` and integral types - if the `@Filled` annotation has a `fromRegistry` attribute, then the parameter is filled with the string or numeric identifier for the registry entry specified.
   - `DelayedPacketSender<T>` - passes a function appropriate for sending a packet of type `T` (either to the client or to the server) from within a multiconnect function.
 Multiconnect functions should *not* send packets through alternative means such as `PacketSystem.sendToClient`.
 This is because registry IDs are *untranslated* inside multiconnect functions, but `PacketSystem.sendTo*` assumes that IDs have already been translated.
 Note that the preferred way to send packets from a `@Handler` in the same direction as the incoming packet is to return the packet(s) from the function.
+- Global data parameters: parameters annotated with `@GlobalData`.
+Global data can hold one instance per type and is valid for the duration of a connection.
+If the parameter is of type `Consumer<T>` then it is a setter to the global instance of type `T`.
+Otherwise if the parameter is of type `T`, then it gives read-only access to the global instance of type `T`.
+This instance *must* be treated as immutable because it may be accessed by multiple translator workers at the same time.
+The only valid way to modify global data is via `Consumer<T>`.

 ### Network Enums
 Network enums are simply enums annotated with the `@NetworkEnum` annotation.
 They must have at least one value.
 Record fields with a network enum type are serialized as if they were ints.